App version: 0.1.0

 5. Personal Loans

-Personal loans defined mean that you borrow a fixed amount of money and pay it back in monthly installments with interest.
+Personal loans allow you to borrow a fixed amount of money and pay it back in monthly installments with interest.
 Like any method of financing, there are personal loan pros and cons.
 Many personal loans are unsecured, which means they don’t require collateral.
 Plus, they are flexible, so the money can be used for just about any purpose.
-The basic personal loan requirements can vary from lender to lender.
+Personal loan requirements can vary from lender to lender.
 Typically, the interest rate on a personal loan is largely determined by your credit history and credit score.
 The higher your score, the more likely you may be to receive a lower interest rate.

 Pros of Personal LoansCons of Personal Loans